Find Your Foods

 What About Tests?

-There are some upstart, obscure laboratory tests that claim to tell you what you can and cannot eat.
+There are several upstart, more obscure laboratory tests that claim to tell you what you can and cannot eat.

-However, many of these tests are very new, take months to complete, are filled with inaccuracies and false results, and require loads of work and commitment to participate in.
+However, many of these tests are very new, sometimes take months to complete, can be filled with inaccuracies and false results, and sometimes require loads of work and commitment to participate in.
 They can also be quite expensive.

-Furthermore, all test results are only a snapshot in time.
-Food sensitivities are reversed frequently — especially when gut health is addressed from a holistic standpoint.
+Keep in mind that food sensitivities are frequently reversed — especially when gut health is addressed from a holistic standpoint.
 No test should represent a final say about your digestion.

-It doesn’t have to be very hard to determine which foods work best right now.
+It doesn’t need to be difficult — to determine which foods work best right now.